mschmidt712/kubernetes-ci-cd/README.md

 ## Part 2

 #### Step1

+First, Let's build the Jenkins docker image we'll use in our kubernetes cluster

+`docker build -t 127.0.0.1:30400/jenkins:latest -f applications/jenkins/Dockerfile applications/jenkins`

+#### Step2

+Once again we're going to need to set up the proxy container "Socat Registry" we used in part 1, so let's first build it in case it's not present in your local machine from part 1 anymore

+`docker build -t socat-registry -f applications/socat/Dockerfile applications/socat`

+#### Step3

+And run the proxy container from the newly created image

+``docker stop socat-registry; docker rm socat-registry; docker run -d -e "REG_IP=`minikube ip`" -e "REG_PORT=30400" --name socat-registry -p 30400:5000 socat-registry``

+#### Step4

+With our proxy container up and running, we can now push our Jenkins image to the local repository.

+`docker push 127.0.0.1:30400/hello-kenzan:latest`

+#### Step5

+The proxy’s work is done, so you can go ahead and stop it.

+`docker stop socat-registry;`

+#### Step6

 Install Jenkins, which we’ll use to create our automated CI/CD pipeline.
 It will take the pod a minute or two to roll out.

-`kubectl apply -f manifests/jenkins.yml; kubectl rollout status deployment/jenkins`
+`kubectl apply -f manifests/jenkins.yaml; kubectl rollout status deployment/jenkins`

-#### Step2
+#### Step7

 Open the Jenkins UI in a web browser.

 `minikube service jenkins`

-#### Step3
+#### Step8

 Display the Jenkins admin password with the following command, and right-click to copy it.
 IMPORTANT: BE CAREFUL NOT TO PRESS CTRL-C TO COPY THE PASSWORD AS THIS WILL STOP THE SCRIPT.

-`kubectl exec -it `kubectl get pods --selector=app=jenkins --output=jsonpath={.items..metadata.name}` cat /root/.jenkins/secrets/initialAdminPassword`
+``kubectl exec -it `kubectl get pods --selector=app=jenkins --output=jsonpath={.items..metadata.name}` cat /var/jenkins_home/secrets/initialAdminPassword``

-#### Step4
+#### Step9

 Switch back to the Jenkins UI.
 Paste the Jenkins admin password in the box and click Continue.
 Click "Install Suggested Plugins" button and wait for the process to complete (Plugins have been pre-downloaded during jenkins docker image built, so this step should finish almost immediately).

-`echo ''`

-#### Step5
+#### Step10

 Create an admin user and credentials, and click Save and Finish.
 (Make sure to remember these credentials as you will need them for repeated logins.)
 Click Start using Jenkins.

-`echo ''`

-#### Step6
+#### Step11

 Before we create a pipeline, we first need to provision Kubernetes Continuous Deployment Plugin in Jenkins with a kubeconfig file that will allow access to our kubernetes cluster.
-Click on Credentials, then Jenkins store, then select the Global credentials Domain and add a new credential.
+On the left, click on Credentials, select Jenkins Store, then Global credentials (unrestricted), and Add Credentials on the left menu.

-`echo ''`

-#### Step7
+#### Step12

 The following values must be entered precisely as indicated: For the Kind field select the option "Kubernetes configuration (kubeconfig)", set the ID as `kenzan_kubeconfig`, select Kubeconfig From a file on the Jenkins master, and specify the the file path `/var/jenkins_home/.kube/config`. finally click the OK button.

-`echo ''`

-#### Step8
+#### Step13

 We now want to create a new pipeline for use with our Hello-Kenzan app.
 Back from Jenkins home, on the left, click New Item.
 Enter the item name as "Hello-Kenzan Pipeline", select Pipeline, and click OK.

-`echo ''`

-#### Step9
+#### Step14

 Under the Pipeline section at the bottom, change the Definition to be "Pipeline script from SCM".

-`echo ''`

-#### Step10
+#### Step15

 Change the SCM to Git.

-`echo ''`

-#### Step11
+#### Step16

 Change the Repository URL to be the URL of your forked Git repository, such as https://github.com/[GIT USERNAME]/kubernetes-ci-cd.
 Click Save.
 On the left, click Build Now to run the new pipeline.

-`echo ''`

-#### Step12
+#### Step17

 Now view the Hello-Kenzan application.

 `minikube service hello-kenzan`

-#### Step13
+#### Step18

 Push a change to your fork.
 Run job again.
 View the changes.